Water shoes are a specific type of footwear that’s designed for water sports.

-Generally speaking, there are three types of water shoes—the “standard” water shoe, which can be worn in and out of water (they can also be worn on dry surfaces), water sandals, and water socks.
+There are three types of water shoes: the “standard” water shoe, which can be worn in and out of water, water sandals, and water socks.

-Water socks: Appearance-wise, they’re very similar to your everyday socks.
-However, they’re thick enough so that they can protect your feet from sand, pebbles, or rocks.
-At the same time, you still get the feeling of being barefoot.
+Appearance-wise, they’re very similar to your everyday socks.
+However, they’re thick and will protect your feet from sand, pebbles, or rocks.
 Usually worn when swimming or playing by the water.